Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/XmlValidation.md

 ---
 title: XML Validation
-last_updated: 2020-04-29
+last_updated: 2020-08-24
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: client_catalog_xml_validation.html
 ---

-As catalogs get more complicated, you should check that you haven't made any errors.
+As catalogs get more complicated, you should check that you haven't made any errors in your XML syntax.
-There are three components to checking:
+There are three components to checking for catalog:

-* Is the XML well-formed?
+1. Is the XML well-formed?
-* Is it valid against the catalog schema?
+2. Is it valid against the catalog schema?
-* Does it have everything it needs to be read by a THREDDS client?
+3. Does it have everything it needs to be read by a THREDDS client?

-You can check _well-formedness_ using online tools like [this one](http://www.xmlvalidation.com/){:target="_blank"}.
+You can check _well-formedness_ using [online tools](http://www.xmlvalidation.com/){:target="_blank"}.
 If you also want to check _validity_ in those tools, you will need to declare the catalog schema location like so:

 ~~~xml